sayurii1/PDF_ImageExtractor/README.md

 # PDF_ImageExtractor
-Console Application using .NET Framework to extract images from a PDF file and saving them in a target output folder
+Developed a console application using the .NET framework to extract images from PDF files and save them to a specified output folder.
+Demonstrated proficiency in .NET and file handling.